AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - Staging: a private network for testing and development
 - TestNet: a public network with permissionless sequencers and provers

-The objective of this document is to enable:
+The objective of this document is to:
-- engineering to define clear requirements and deliverables for TestNet
-- external researchers to model the behavior of the system and optimize parameters
-- the community to understand the design and provide feedback

-This document **briefly outlines** key features of TestNet/MainNet.
-More detailed, technical designs on the individual components are forthcoming.
+- outline engineering's current understanding of what will be built

-Some sections have open questions that need to be resolved before even the high-level design can be finalized.
+- pose open questions that need to be resolved, either internally or with the community or external researchers

 ## Overview